MicrosoftDocs/cognitive-toolkit-docs/articles/test/BrainScript-Reader-block.md

         ]
     ]

-You can explore different reader settings in the configurations of the [[Examples]].
+You can explore different reader settings in the configurations of the [Examples](/en-us/cognitive-toolkit/Examples.md).
 For details regarding specific readers see the corresponding wiki pages:

 * [CNTK Text Format Reader](./BrainScript-CNTKTextFormat-Reader)
 * [UCI Fast Reader (deprecated)](./BrainScript-UCI-Fast-Reader)